Miss American Angus Guidelines

 General Show Ring Etiquette & Guidelines for State Angus Queens and Princesses

-The Eastern Regional, Atlantic National and National Junior Angus Shows are just around the corner and many of you, as your state queen or princess, will have the opportunity to assist the current reigning Miss American Queen with the presentation of ribbons during these shows.
-Over the years, our committee has received several calls and emails addressing the issue of what each of you should wear while working the ring.
+The Eastern Regional, Atlantic National and National Junior Angus Shows are just around the corner and many of you, as your state queen or princess, will have the opportunity to assist the current reigning Miss American Angus with the presentation of ribbons during these shows.
+Over the years, our committee has received several calls and emails addressing the issue of what each of you should wear while working in the ring.
 For this reason, we have put together the following information as a guide for each of you.
-The suggestions are not mandatory.
-There is no dress code or code of conduct set on a national level for state queens.
-This information is offered as a guideline only.
-If you are not currently serving as your state’s ambassador, please pass this information on to the correct person.
+If you are not currently serving as your state’s ambassador, please pass this information to the correct person.

 For many of you, this is the first opportunity that you will have to assist with a show of this size.
-Miss American Angus will be presenting ribbons each day at the Regionals and Nationals and greatly welcomes any help that you can give her in assisting with the presentation of awards.
-You are not limited to how many days that you may work, so bring outfits for several days, if you would like, to assist when you are not showing or participating in other activities.
+Miss American Angus will be presenting ribbons each day at the Regional, National, and Roll of Victory shows and she greatly welcomes any help that you can give her in assisting with the presentation of awards.
+You are not limited to how many days that you may work, bring outfits for several days if you would like, to assist when you are not showing or participating in other activities.

-When working the ring at a regional or national show, you will want to dress up more than if you were at a state show.
-Consider these basics when selecting your outfits:
+When working the ring at a regional, national, or Roll of Victory show, you will want to dress up more than if you were at a state show.
+Please follow these guidelines when selecting your outfits:

-- The attire that you select to wear should be of good taste.
-Keep in mind that the latest fad is not always the most appropriate attire to wear in the ring.
+- Keep in mind that the latest fad is not always the most appropriate attire to wear in the ring.
 Outfits with class, tailoring, and elegance will render the most positive impression.

-- You may want to strongly consider wearing hose when wearing a skirt or dress.
+- Hose or tights are required when wearing a skirt or dress.

 - Shoes with an elevated heel make a nice presentation when wearing skirts, dresses and dress pants.
 Pumps with a bulky heel are most appropriate for comfort and safety.
-Avoid shoes with a high heel or a narrow heel that would make walking in the ring difficult and dangerous.
-It is suggested that sandals and open toed shoes of any type not be worn.
-It is also suggested that ropers and cowboy boots should be avoided with skirts and riding boots should only be worn in the winter/colder months.
+Avoid shoes with a high or narrow heel that would make walking in the ring difficult and dangerous.
+Sandals and open toed shoes of any type may not be worn.
+Cowboy boots with skirts are not allowed and riding boots should only be worn in the winter/colder months.

 - The official colors of the American Angus Association are red, black and white.
 Miss American Angus will always be wearing clothing coordinated around these colors.
-It is not required that you wear attire in these colors but may be something that you might want to keep in mind.
+It is not required that you wear attire in these colors it but may be something that you may want to keep in mind.